-Understand vertical land motion in combination with SLR: Understanding vertical land motion in San Francisco is important as it could reduce or increase relative SLR.
+Understand vertical land motion in

+combination with SLR: Understanding vertical land motion in San Francisco is important as it could reduce or increase relative SLR.
 Ongoing studies by UC Berkeley (among others) indicate that areas of the city on fill are subsiding rapidly, at a rate of two millimeters per year.
-Although it is unknown if there is an equilibrium subsidence rate for all development on fill, if subsidence is projected out at a linear rate to 2100, this could result in three to four feet of subsidence in addition to three to five feet of SLR.
+Although it is unknown if there is an equilibrium subsidence rate for all development on fill, if subsidence is projected out at a linear rate to 2100, this could result in three to four feet of SLR.
 (Note that the subsidence rate is not as fast for non-fill areas.)
 Monitoring vertical land motion will be important to inform adaptation planning.